ottodevs/proof-of-networking/README.md

 **How Unique**
 - There are no products that specialize in business-card-like use cases, such as actually meeting people face to face and recording the meeting for Web3 people.
+    -　it's well optimized to query specific data in a very efficient way (we are optimizing it for the entire protocol)by using Orbis.SDK.
 - Very fast and inexpensive social experience compared to simlar did project.
     - This is because we are building without relying on the only blockchain using the Ceramic protocol while ensuring de-centralization.
 And.
-It's well optimized to query specific data in a very efficient way (we are optimizing it for the entire protocol)by using Orbis.SDK.
+It's well optimized to query specific data in a very efficient way (we are optimizing it for the entire protocol)by using OrbisSDK compared to similar project by using only Ceramic itself.
 - Minting SBT instead of NFT is to prove that users have actually met compared to personal POAP.